PEAR Cider Semi Sweet, 5% Alchol

 - A traditional hydraulic basket press is used to extract the Juice from the coarse pulp.

-- Extraction rates range between 450 and 750 litres per tonne depending on variety and Apple size.
+- Extraction rates range between 450 and 750 litres per tonne depending on variety and Pear size.

 Juice Settling and fermentation